Year 5 Class Information Page

 Homework teaches our pupils to work independently and develop self-discipline, whilst at the same time encouraging children to take initiative and responsibility for completing a task.
 We encourage all parents to have an active role in their child's education through homework which helps you to evaluate your child's progress.

-Homework - English and Maths homework to be completed by the following Wednesday.
+Homework - SPAG, writing and Maths homework to be completed by the following Wednesday.
 This gives children ample time to complete their tasks even if they have clubs/activities on at the weekend or may be visiting other relatives.

 Learning Log- Children will be given their learning log the first week back and will have a number of weeks to complete at least 2 items from the list, but more can be completed if children want to.
-Dojos will be awarded for each item completed in a show and tell celebration in class when they are due in on the Wednesday 17th November.
+Dojos will be awarded for each item completed in a show and tell celebration in class when they are due in (date on the sheet).

 Listening to your child read as often as possible is essential in Year 5.
 This only needs to be a short paragraph with you asking some questions about what your child has read to make sure they have understood what the text was about.
 We expect children to read a minimum of 4 times a week to an adult who can ask them appropriate questions.
 This must be recorded in your children’s reading record and handed into school in the morning.
 These will then be checked and a raffle ticket awarded for each time your child reads.
 These will then be entered into a prize draw at the end of each half term!